How Tech Companies Are Stepping Up (A Feel-Good Piece To Brighten Your Day)

 At a time when it seems as though the world is coming apart, tech companies around the globe are working to not only hold it together but also do good.
 From a video conference with colleagues at home to rapid home delivery of nearly anything, our world is relying on technology more than ever.
 There is tremendous stress on high-tech OEMs and medical device manufacturers to continue supporting their customers with spare parts, technical services and field engineers.
-Amid the chaos though, many high-tech companies are finding ways to help on the front lines.
+Amidst the chaos though, many high-tech companies are finding ways to help on the front lines.
 There are hundreds if not thousands of amazing examples.
 Here are a few from tech companies.

 Communication and Collaboration